 We have continued to work closely with city staff on exciting new projects in Atherton, Brisbane, East Palo Alto, Half Moon Bay and Pacifica.
-The East Palo Alto Needs Assessment has been approved; Pacifica's Library Advisory Committee has completed its work; final designs are nearing completion for the new Atherton Library; Brisbane Library construction documents have been completed; and construction on the new Half Moon Bay Library is on schedule to be completed by the end of this fiscal year with a grand opening shortly thereafter.
+The East Palo Alto Needs Assessment has been approved; Pacifica's Library Advisory Committee has completed its work (see additional information below); final designs are nearing completion for the new Atherton Library; Brisbane Library final designs will be presented to the City Council in March; and construction on the new Half Moon Bay Library is on schedule to be completed by the end of this fiscal year with a grand opening shortly thereafter.
 Our experience with new libraries is circulation and library visits double almost immediately.
 Efforts to build and improve library facilities will continue to dramatically transform our system and communities.